byu-osl/city-issue-server/README.md

 	npm start

-Npm tries to use [node supervisor](https://github.com/isaacs/node-supervisor) to run, and falls back to `node server.js` if you don't have it installed.
-After that, you can hit the homepage at [http://localhost:3000/](http://localhost:3000/). **Note**: you won't see anything on the homepage until you run `gulp`.
-See the next section for details.
+After a little bit, you should see a line that says `Listening on port 3000`.
+You can now hit the homepage at [http://localhost:3000/](http://localhost:3000/). **Note**: you won't see anything on the homepage besides the navigation until you run Gulp.
+See [frontend workflow](#frontend workflow) for details.

+Your server will be running from that terminal window, so you will have to open a new terminal tab or window for further commands.

 After the server is running, populate the database with a few dummy items:

 	node load-database.js

+Remember, you need to run Gulp to see anything show up on the homepage.
+One last note: `npm start` tries to use [node-supervisor](https://github.com/isaacs/node-supervisor) to start the server.
+Supervisor will watch your files and restart the server whenever you make changes, and falls back to `node server.js` if you don't have it installed.

 #### Frontend workflow

 The project is separated into different modules, and you can use <code>require(*file without extension*)</code> to gain access to the module.
 Browserify is what resolves dependencies.
-Gulp watches files for changes, and then compiles everything into build.js, which is the main file you include in [index.html](client-side/index.html).
+Gulp watches your files for changes, and then compiles everything into build.js, which is the main file you include in [index.html](client-side/index.html).
 Start with this:

 	cd client-side
 	gulp

-Gulp is now watching your files, and rebuilds whenever you save a file.
+Gulp is now watching your files.
+Whenever you make a changein a JavaScript/JSX file, it will resolve all of the dependencies (beginning at app.js), and throw everything into dist/build.js.

 ## Contributing

+Make sure you read the **[overview](#overview)** before you start coding.
+It will help you get a high-level understanding of the application.

 Before pushing to the repo, make sure your code passes:

 * [jsxhint](https://github.com/STRML/JSXHint)
-* Mocha tests (using `npm test`)
+* Mocha tests (using `npm test` from the root directory)

-### Todo
+### Todo list

 Ranked by priority:
 - [ ] administrative section for city employees